Genez-io/genezio-landing-page/deployment-platform/content/posts/what_is_serverless_monitoring_and_observability.md

 Several serverless platforms come with built-in monitoring and observability tools to help developers take care of their applications.
 These are the best serverless monitoring tools and the best providers that feature built-in tools:

-### Genezio
+### DeployApps

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}}, a serverless platform for deploying full-stack apps, records the performance of its functions through audit logs and function log retention tools.
-Unlike traditional monitoring tools that require licenses or, seldom, old-fashioned software installation on on-prem servers, the serverless monitoring solutions that are part of platforms like Genezio work directly in the cloud environment.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}}, a serverless platform for deploying full-stack apps, records the performance of its functions through audit logs and function log retention tools.
+Unlike traditional monitoring tools that require licenses or, seldom, old-fashioned software installation on on-prem servers, the serverless monitoring solutions that are part of platforms like DeployApps work directly in the cloud environment.
 This means the platform gathers monitoring information and later sends it to a long-term storage system during invocation for debugging.

 The agentless approach is better suited for serverless applications because these applications can {{< external-link link="https://genezio.com/blog/effortless-scaling-genezio-handles-growth/" >}}scale up or down{{< /external-link >}} automatically based on demand, which makes it challenging to deploy, configure, and manage agents on each new instance in time.
-Genezio is also developing a website vulnerability scanner, which will add another layer of security and monitoring.
+DeployApps is also developing a website vulnerability scanner, which will add another layer of security and monitoring.

-Genezio features a dashboard in which developers can check on their projects and visualize metrics.
+DeployApps features a dashboard in which developers can check on their projects and visualize metrics.
 It's also easy to add integrations to a project, so the platform supports third-party monitoring tools.
 This means you can even run a {{< external-link link="https://github.com/giusedroid/aws-serverless-monitoring" >}}serverless monitoring stack{{< /external-link >}} for your serveless app.
 From the dashboard, you can also monitor your project and check logs for each deployed class.

 ### AWS Lambda